 The town of Kenmare, noted for having the cleanest air in Europe, is a mecca for some of the finest restaurants in Ireland.
 You really will be spoilt for choice when it comes to dining out, from bar food to seafood and a range of other types of excellent restaurants to experience.
 The nightlife in Kenmare suits all ages and the hospitality with which you will be greeted is second to none.
 There is a great selection of pubs and late night bars to choose from with many featuring live music from traditional Irish to rock and modern styles.

-Kenmare lies approximately 30 minutes drive from a host of sandy beaches and it has a very pretty harbour from where you can swim, fish or take a trip on one of the wildlife cruises in the area.
+Kenmare lies approximately 30 minutes drive from a host of sandy beaches and it has a very pretty harbour from where you can swim, fish or take a trip on the wildlife cruise.

 Star Sailing & Adventure Centre

-This purpose-built Activity Centre and Bar/Restaurant is fast becoming an essential part of a family holiday in Kenmare.
+Star Activity and Adventure Centre is a purpose-built Activity Centre and Bar/Restaurant is fast becoming an essential part of a family holiday in Kenmare.
 The centre itself is situated on the shores of Kenmare Bay and surrounded by the Caha Mountains just a five minute drive from Kenmare Town Centre.
 The activities on offer include kayaking, sailing, canoeing, sea kayaking, hillwalking, team games and a Wildlife Safari Cruise on Kenmare Bay.
 Also available are the children’s playground, American pedal boats, water trampoline and slide, archery range, soccer pitch with changing facilities and the family walking trail.
-Star Sailing and Adventure Centre, Dauros, Kenmare, Co.
-Kerry 064 66 41222.
+OPEN SEASONALLY.

 Bonane Heritage Park